htilt/strabo/strabo/docs/index.rst

 ** *This is a work in progress.* **

-All credit goes to Reed College, 2016.
+All credit to Reed College.

 General Docs